METALS-Copper falls in cautious trade ahead of Fed meeting

 China consumes nearly half of the world's copper.

-Three-month copper on the London Metal Exchange traded down 1.9 percent in official midday rings to $4,582 a tonne at 1511 GMT, extending 0.6 percent losses from the previous session.
+Three-month copper on the London Metal Exchange traded down 1.7 percent in official midday rings to $4,600 a tonne, extending 0.6 percent losses from the previous session.

 Prices appear to have found a near-term floor around $4,500, just above November's six-and-a-half-year lows, with traders expected to close short positions into the year end.